area9innovation/flow9/lib/fabric/readme.md

    5_crud: Just write it
    6_circles: undo, clipboard, frame/svg, interactive, clickable
    7_cells: table
-- list, html, intinput, checkbox, dropdown, intslider, iconbutton
+- list, html, checkbox, dropdown, intslider, iconbutton
 - letMany, formula, composite
 - svg
+- spacing and other features for container
 - Generalize container to expose more of the flex layout features, at least as far as we can implement a fallback
 - Split environment into bool, int, double, string, and flow parts for increased type safety?
 - Potentially add native `getBoundingClientRect` to try to get available to work when embedded Material inside Fabric